 Bio-Rad: 3Q Earnings Snapshot

-The Hercules, California-based company said it had profit of $8.89 per share.
+The Hercules, California-based company said it had net income of $8.89 per share.
 Earnings, adjusted for one-time gains and costs, came to 91 cents per share.

-The results did not meet Wall Street expectations.
-The average estimate of three analysts surveyed by Zacks Investment Research was for earnings of $1.16 per share.

 The maker of instruments used in biomedical research posted revenue of $545.1 million in the period.

-Bio-Rad shares have climbed 15 percent since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $275.32, a rise of 26 percent in the last 12 months.
+Bio-Rad shares have increased 12 percent since the beginning of the year.
+The stock has risen nearly 5 percent in the last 12 months.